OpenSourceEconomics/econ-project-templates/docs/src/quickstart.rst

 An empirical or computational research project only becomes a useful building block for science when **all** steps can be easily repeated and modified by others.
 This means that we should automate as much as possible, compared to pointing and clicking with a mouse or, more generally, keeping track yourself of what needs to be done.

-This is a collection of templates where much of this automation is pre-configured via describing the research workflow as a directed acyclic graph ([DAG](http://en.wikipedia.org/wiki/Directed_acyclic_graph)) using [Waf](https://code.google.com/p/waf/).
+This is a collection of templates where much of this automation is pre-configured via describing the research workflow as a directed acyclic graph (`DAG <http://en.wikipedia.org/wiki/Directed_acyclic_graph>`_) using `Waf <https://code.google.com/p/waf/>`_.
 You just need to:

 * Install the template for the main language in your project (Stata, R, Matlab, Python, ...)
 * Move your programs to the right places and change the placeholder scripts